Last Updated on October 13, 2025 by Thompson & Morgan Horticultural Team

 There’s nothing dull about a December day if you have Coronilla valentina subsp. glauca ‘Citrina’ in your garden.
 Its lemon-yellow flowers can appear throughout the year, but it reaches its peak in the winter months with blooms from December to April.
 With a bit of shelter and sun, this compact evergreen with small blue-green foliage does well even in harsh coastal conditions.
 For added winter drama, why not train it as a wall shrub for a bit of vertical interest?

 Gardens don’t have to be dull in the dark, winter months.
-With these flowers and plants – and more to inspire you on our winter flowers hub – you really can have all year round colour and interest.
+With these flowers and plants – and more to inspire you at our winter flowers advice hub – you really can have all year round colour and interest.
 Get planning and planting now, and you’ll reap the rewards in the changing seasons to come.
 What are your favourite winter plants?
 Let us know over on our Facebook page.